 A Fisheries Biologist will monitor the operation for fish impacts and report findings to FPOM (see template for “Dworshak Unit Maintenance Monitoring Form” at the end of this Appendix).
 In the event of any observations of fish injury or mortality, the monitoring Biologist will immediately contact the Project Chief of Operations or authorized designee to suspend testing.

 In the event of an emergency that requires operating a unit at SNL for more than 5 minutes or for station power (light load with low flow through the draft tube) when adult fish are likely present in the tailrace (October–March and June–August), project staff will coordinate with CENWW-OD-T and fill out a maintenance monitoring form identifying specific time interval(s) and develop a Memo for the Record (MFR) for distribution to FPOM if any mortality is observed.

+2.4.2.
+September Maintenance

+Required transformer maintenance and Doble testing occurs every two out of three years starting September 21.
+The annual Doble testing schedule will be provided to FPOM via the Fish Passage Plan Appendix A (Special Operations & Studies).

+Other required September maintenance that may impact the Dworshak Board’s annual Operation Plan to draft 200 kaf for the benefit of fish (see section 1.2) will be pre-coordinated with Nez Perce Tribe and FPOM prior to March of that year, or as soon as the need is known.